-One of the most overlooked things many anglers forget in the process of building their new deck or outfitting their fishing boat for bass fishing is storage space.
+Storage space is one of the most overlooked things many anglers forget in building their new deck or outfitting their fishing boat for bass fishing.
 It’s absolutely essential that you have storage compartments where you can stash your tackle box, rods, and any other type of gear inside the standing deck (if you’re building one).

 If not, then you’ll need to be aware of the need for storage space as you begin adding other gear and equipment to your boat such as fish finders, trolling motors, etc. Think about how you’ll access these storage spaces while you’re on the water and whether or not they need to be sealed and waterproof or if you want one that’s open.

-If you want to have the greatest potential for locating and catching fish with your newly-outfitted bass fishing boat, you’ll need to install a trolling motor.
-There are some great options that can be purchased from online retailers, or you can buy them new or used from certain places.
+If you want the greatest potential for locating and catching fish with your newly-outfitted bass fishing boat, you’ll need to install a trolling motor.
+Some great options can be purchased from online retailers or bought used from certain places.

-You can install a trolling motor on the front, back or sides of the boat.
+You can install a trolling motor on the boat’s front, back or sides.
 Each of these positions have their own advantages and downsides, but my personal preference is to have my trolling motor on the bow of the boat.

 A trolling motor on the side is easy to operate, but it will use more power than any other method because you’re working against the boat’s hull design.
 A trolling motor on the stern is the best use of power as it pushes the boat instead of pulling it along as the bow-mounted trolling motor will.
 However, a stern-mounted trolling motor forces you to make wide, sweeping turns instead of short, tight maneuvers.

 A fish finder is another thing that isn’t necessarily a must-have piece of equipment, but it certainly is useful and eliminates hours of guesswork on each fishing trip.
-As you’re outfitting your fishing boat for bass fishing, be sure that you’ll have room for the battery or batteries that are going to power your trolling motor and fish finder.
+As you’re outfitting your fishing boat for bass fishing, be sure that you’ll have room for the battery or batteries that will power your trolling motor and fish finder.

 In most cases, a standard 12V battery will be enough to power your boat’s trolling motor and fish finder, but some anglers prefer to use two batteries to provide a bit more juice.
 These batteries are going to be heavy, so placement is highly important.

-You don’t want to have your battery too far on the bow of the boat as it will weigh it down and prevent the boat’s hull from cutting through the water as it’s supposed to.
-Most anglers utilize the stern well for their batteries to rest, but be sure to install a wooden platform, preferably one that has a rubber mat.
-This will help in preventing the battery from moving and also serve as a barrier so that the battery isn’t sitting on the aluminum surface.
+You don’t want to have your battery too far on the boat’s bow as it will weigh it down and prevent the boat’s hull from cutting through the water as it’s supposed to.
+Most anglers utilize the stern well for their batteries to rest, but be sure to install a wooden platform, preferably one with a rubber mat.
+This will help prevent the battery from moving and serve as a barrier so that the battery isn’t sitting on the aluminum surface.